Cody Codes Of Life

 The world is full of repeated faces, of figures seemingly carved from the same mold.
 The “cookie cutter theory” suggests that, in the vastness of existence, there are thousands of people with such similar features that they could easily be mistaken for one another.
 But is it really resemblance that defines us, or is it essence that distinguishes us?

-On a journey through Latin America, between the alleys of Nicaragua and the plazas of Guatemala, a man discovers that the real journey is not geographical displacement but internal transformation.
+On a journey through Latin America, between the alleys of Guatemala, and Nicaragua a man discovers that the real journey is not geographical displacement but internal transformation.
 Identity fractures when he meets strangers who remind him of himself.
 “You look familiar to me” becomes a constant refrain, a phrase repeated in every city.

 Memory is selective; it plays with the shadows of lived experiences and presents us with altered versions of what was.
 Alexis, Pablo, Edwin… names that come and go like gusts of wind.
 But what really remains?
 Perhaps it is a cat named Miel, an animal that served as a link between different times, a subtle thread connecting past and present.